Gambino Family (group)

-The Gambino Family was an American hip hop group founded by Master P in 1997, named after the Gambino crime family.
-The four members of the group were Lil Gotti (after John Gotti), Malachi, Pheno and Reginelli (after Marco Reginelli).
+Gambino Family was an American hip hop group founded by Master P in 1997, named after the Gambino crime family.
+The group consisted of three brothers; Gotti (Lawrence Johnson; also known as Lil Gotti), Melchior (Melchior Johnson; also known as Malachi), Reginelli (Reginald Johnson), and family friend Pheno (Edward Joseph Bell Jr.; also known as Pheno the Underboss).

 Biography

 The Gambino Family made their debut mainstream appearance in 1997 on the soundtrack to I'm Bout It on the song "Why They Wanna See Me Dead".
 After appearing on numerous No limit releases in 1998, including Steady Mobb'n's Black Mafia, Soulja Slim's Give It 2 'Em Raw and Fiend's There's One in Every Family, the group's debut album entitled Ghetto Organized was released on October 20, 1998.
 Though it found big success on the Billboard charts, peaking at #17 on the Billboard 200 and #3 on the Top R&B/Hip-Hop Albums.
-In 1999 Malachi and Reginelli formed the group Young Guns, appearing on Lil Soldiers' Boot Camp album and Master P's Only God Can Judge Me.
-They joined TRU Records in 2000, appearing together on C-Murder's Trapped In Crime, and on C-Murder's albums: Reginelli on C-P-3.com, Malachi on Tru Dawgs and Screamin' 4 Vengeance.
+In 1999, the group disbanded, though Malachi and Reginelli continued as a duo known as the Young Guns, appearing on Lil Soldiers' Boot Camp and Master P's Only God Can Judge Me in 1999.
+Their last appearance for No Limit together was on C-Murder's 2000 album Trapped in Crime, though they would appear individually on C-Murder's albums: Reginelli on C-P-3.com in 2001, and Melchior on Tru Dawgs and Screamin' 4 Vengeance in 2002 and 2008 respectively.